 Q: When do Fall games start?

-A: Saturday, September 17.
-The season will end on or around November 18.
+A: Tentatively, we are planning to have first games on Saturday, September 10, and the season will end on or around November 18.

 Q: Can I make a “buddy” or coach request?